Kbro1988/Notes-Public/pages/netdevops.md

 Collection of notes dedicated to my setup and journey into NetDevOps.

-- These notes document my experience and may not accommodate your situation in some aspects.
+- These notes document my experience and may not accommodate your situation in all aspects.

   - My platform was a Mac and most notes will reflect that.
-Moreover, it is highly recommended to use a Mac or another Unix/Linux-based platform over Windows.
+Moreover, it is highly recommended to use a Mac or another Unix/Linux-based platform.

+    > [!NOTE]
+    > If you are running Windows, I would recommend looking into [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).

 - There may be some inaccuracies in the documented concepts, as they simply reflect my interpretation along the way.
 Please let me know if there are any discrepancies and I would be happy to clear things up!

 ## Order of Operations